Cappua/cappua-be/README.md

 * This app uses Rails version `5.2.4.4`

-* We use the [Faraday Gem](https://github.com/lostisland/faraday) to make calls to our API service.
+* We use the [AWS SDK for Ruby Gem](https://github.com/aws/aws-sdk-ruby) to upload audio files to our AWS S3 Bucket.

 * We use the [Figaro Gem](https://github.com/laserlemon/figaro) to keep confidential information like API keys secure.